 We get it.
 Crypto taxes are time consuming, that’s why we made Koinly crypto tax calculator.
 We make it easy to get your crypto taxes done in no time at all and ensure you remain tax compliant.

 Got more burning questions?
-Here's the answers to our most frequently asked questions about tracking Bitcoin and crypto transactions:
+Here are the answers to our most frequently asked questions about tracking Bitcoin and crypto transactions:

 Can the IRS track cryptocurrency?

-Yes, the IRS can track cryptocurrency, including Bitcoin, Ether and a huge variety of other cryptocurrencies.
+Yes, the IRS can track cryptocurrency, including Bitcoin, Ether, and a huge variety of other cryptocurrencies.
 The IRS does this by collecting KYC data from centralized exchanges.
+The IRS will soon have more tools at its disposal to track more data, as centralized and decentralized exchanges will have to start issuing the 1099-DA form starting from the 2026 financial year (for transactions in 2025).

 Can the government track Bitcoin?